Here are my suggestions for fun things to do while you’re in the Shinjuku area with kids.

 OPEN EVERYDAY 10AM-8PM

 It’s random but a good old reliable option for those who are strictly gluten free.
 Dominos Pizza does not have gluten free pizzas BUT they do have a wheat free pizza rice bowl.
 There is a Dominos Pizza just 13 mins walk or 6 mins / approx 600 yen in a cab from Shinjuku Station – to find – google the Dominos Shinjuku 5-chome branch (if you decide to take a taxi, it is 4 mins / approx 500 yen..
 See the rice bowl on the Dominos Japan menu here.
 This isn’t a dine-in restaurant.
-Pick up and takeaway only.
+Pick up or uber eats only.
+Other gluten free options from Dominos Japan include the Dominos Shake Real Strawberry and the Freshly Baked Fondant Chocolat.

 STREET FOOD